The Pennants Project

-The North Wales Jamaica Society plans to put on events and activities to support fund raising, and individuals will also consider making contributions as partners in this appeal, recognising that support and assistance for these schools is very much needed, and this project also acknowledges the shared histories of Jamaica and North Wales, giving schools opportunities to learn about Black History.
+The North Wales Jamaica Society is now working with Learning Links International to secure a Rotary International Global Grant to refurbish both schools in the Pennants community, recognising that support and assistance for these schools is very much needed.
+This project also acknowledges the shared histories of Jamaica and North Wales, giving schools opportunities to learn about Black History.